nmccloskey/DIAAD/README.md

 The POWERS coding system addresses the need to assess language abilities in conversation for people with aphasia.
 DIAAD facilitates quantification of the following subset of POWERS variables for both the clinician and client (see the [POWERS](https://doi.org/10.3233/ACS-2013-20107) manual for full details):

    - **filled pauses** - disfluencies like "um", "uh", "er", etc.
-   - **speech units** - these more or less map onto tokens excluding filled pauses
+   - **speech units** - these more or less map onto non-punctuation tokens excluding filled pauses
-   - **content words** - nouns (including proper nouns), non-auxiliary verbs, adjectives, -ly-terminal adverbs, and numerals
+   - **content words** - nouns (including proper nouns), non-auxiliary verbs, adjectives, *-ly*-terminal adverbs, and numerals
    - **nouns** - a subset of content words
    - **number of turns** - a verbal contribution to the conversation with three types:
       - *substantial turn* - contains at least one content word